sonha-min/Web-Training/docs/css_frameworks/tailwindcss.md

 ## 1. Tailwind CSS?

-A utility-first CSS framework packed with classes like flex, pt-4, text-center and rotate-90 that can be composed to build any design, directly in your markup.
+A utility-first CSS framework packed with classes like `flex`, `pt-4`, `text-center` and `rotate-90` that can be composed to build any design, directly in your markup.

 Tailwind automatically removes all unused CSS when building for production, which means your final CSS bundle is the smallest it could possibly be.
-In fact, most Tailwind projects ship less than 10kB of CSS to the client.
+In fact, most Tailwind projects ship less than `10kB` of CSS to the client.

 ## 2. TailwindCSS cheatsheet